What is Litecoin & How Does it Work? - LTC for Beginners

 At the time of writing, the average transaction fee stands just above $0.01.
 This is a minuscule amount when considered next to the percentage fees used by credit card companies, banks and PayPal to move money across borders.

-When purchasing Litecoin through an online exchange platform, a small fee will also be charged by the for completing the transaction.
-For example, on Coinbase purchases from 0-$200 dollars will have a fee that scales from $0.99-$2.99 and debit card transactions will have a 3.99% fee too.
+When purchasing Litecoin through an online crypto exchange platform, a small fee will also be charged for completing the transaction.
+For example, on Coinbase purchases from 0-$200 dollars will have a fee that scales from $0.99 to $2.99, and debit card transactions will have a 3.99% fee too.
 Whereas CEX.IO will charge a 7.5% transaction fee.

 Speed - Transactions are fast, taking on average around 2.5 minutes, which is four times faster than Bitcoin which takes around 10 minutes.
-Litecoin achieves this by its faster block processing times.
+It achieves this by its faster block processing times.

 Cost - LTC is cheap to use for transactions, especially when compared to the regular costs for Paypal, credit cards or wire transfers.
 Even compared to Bitcoin whose average transaction fee is around $3 at the time of writing, Litecoin is incredibly cost-efficient.

-Faster block generation - Every 2.5 minutes a block is mined and 12.5 coins are generated, as of time of writing (May 2020), the next Litecoin halving will take place in August 2023.
+Faster block generation - Every 2.5 minutes a block is mined and 12.5 coins are generated, at the time of writing (May 2020), the next halving will take place in August 2023.
 This means that there is more LTC to go around.
 If you are an aspiring miner, there is a higher chance of you being rewarded for your mining efforts than with other certain currencies.

 Interoperability - Thanks to the Atomic swap technology, Litecoin can be exchanged to other currencies without having to go through an exchange thus saving you money.

 Decentralised - LTC transactions are validated by the community and the record is stored on the blockchain.
-As a result, there is no one central authority controlling Litecoin.
+As a result, there is no one central authority controlling it.